Networking Protocols and Named Pipes¶

 non-SSL connections.
 However, serving SSL requires setting the certificate and

-private key files through the net_tcp_ssl->loadCerts
+private key files through the net_tcp_ssl->loadCerts method.

-object supports both accept
+The net_tcp_ssl object supports both accept and

-just as net_tcp
+forEachAccept just as net_tcp does.
+Accepting a

 connection using either of those methods will return a net_tcp_ssl